tommasovicariotto/FigWiz/README.md

 FigWiz is a Python CLI for turning MATLAB robotics experiment data into reusable figures.

 It is built around one idea: **edit YAML configs, not plotting code**.
-The same config can inspect a `.mat` file, open an interactive dashboard, generate EPS figures for papers, and generate PDF figures for reports.
+The same config can inspect a `.mat` file, open an interactive dashboard, generate paper-ready figures, and generate report PDFs.

 ## Requirements